Skip to main content

 7. Procurement —

-1. Familiarize yourself with the purchasing policies of your county government including the use of purchase orders/requests and processing of contracts.
+1. Familiarize yourself with the purchasing policies of your county or municipal government including the use of purchase orders/requests and processing of contracts.

 2. The Supreme Court of Ohio has a Procurement Resources for Courts webpage